The Power to Believe: Re-issue

 In 2019, King Crimson announced that The Power to Believe would be the fifteenth and final phase of their "40th Anniversary" release schedule.
 An enhanced and expanded master of the album was released in hi-res stereo audio as well as lossless 5.1 Surround Sound.

 Track listing

-All songs written by Adrian Belew, Robert Fripp, Trey Gunn and Pat Mastelotto with lyrics by Belew, except where noted.
+All music written by Adrian Belew, Robert Fripp, Trey Gunn and Pat Mastelotto; all lyrics by written by Adrian Belew.